This post may contain affiliate links. Please read our disclosure policy.

-The first time I ever had gyudon was half a year ago and I only got it because I was sick and it was the only appealing option.
+The first time I ever had gyudon was in 2021 and I only got it because I was sick and it was the only appealing option.
 Little did I know, this dish would become and obsession of mine and it lasted 7 days.
 In addition to the amazing flavors in this dish, it is also extremely easy to make.

 Important ingredients for the perfect Gyudon